 Is it possible to see access broken down by each database / journal within a resource (e.g. Cengage, BMJ, etc)?

 Unfortunately not.
-We only see the authentication/authorisation activity so can only report on that - what the user does after they are authorised by the resource is only visible to the resource and the user.
+We only see the part where the user signs in so can only report on that - what the user does after they are authorised by the resource is only visible to the resource and the user.

 Can I tell the difference between total accesses and how many individual accounts for a particular resource?